ncsa/MayomicsVC/README.md

 Every task is a unit, and is tested by running as its own workflow.
 These unit tests can be found in `src/{Name}Stage_WDL/TestTasks`.
 The requisite commands and json runfiles that specify inputs and paths to executables are provided in {put folder here}. - This is a TO-DO.

+## Integration testing

+Every code path through the overall workflow should be tested for integration.
+For example, a user may choose BWA or Novoalign for alignment - and both options must be tested within the Align stage.
+We provide the complete set of json files specifying the various workflow configurations here: {insert path}.
+Thus each integration test can be invokes with the same command, just varying the json config file.